Battle of Trevilian(s) Station

 During June 11-12, 1864, Union General Phil Sheridan and his Union Calvary clashed with a Confederate Calvary under General Wade Hampton and Fitzhugh Lee at Trevillian (also referred to as Trevilians) Station.
 Union troops pushed the Confederates back allowing Union General George Custer to split the troops and take Hampton's supply train.
 The Union would destroy miles of railroad.
 Union troops tried to force the Confederates out but would fail as the Confederates held their lines.
 The battle is known as the largest and bloodiest all-cavalry battle of the Civil War.

 General Sheridan met the Confederate Calvary under Generals Wade Hampton and Fitzhugh Lee at Trevilians Station, 6 miles southeast of Gordonsville.
 The first day of the battle Hampton struggled against the Union troops and Lee's men had to fall back.
 This gave Union reinforcement troops under General George Custer the opportunity to split the Confederates and capture Hamptons supply train.
 However, Custer's charge took him farther away from Union lines than planned and he found himself surrounded from three sides.
 During the desperate fighting, his mortally wounded guidon barer tore the unit's flag (5th Michigan) from its staff and gave it to Custer, who stuffed it into his coat.
 Sheridan sent brigades under Merritt and Devin to Custer, who's unit (and Custer himself) was rescued, though losing 361 men.
-This moment from the battle as been coined, Custer's First Last Stand, foreshadowing his fatal Last Stand in 1876 during the Battle of Little Bighorn in Montana.
-The Union would destroy miles of railroad
+This moment from the battle as been coined, "Custer's First Last Stand," foreshadowing his fatal Last Stand in 1876 during the Battle of Little Bighorn in Montana.
+The Union would destroy miles of railroad here.

 The Union lost 955 men (95 killed, 445 wounded, 410 captured/missing).
 The Confederacy lost 813 men (exact figures not known).